sendgrid/wordpress/readme.txt

 SendGrid settings can optionally be defined as global variables (wp-config.php):

-1. Set credentials (both need to be set in order to get credentials from variables and not from the database):
+1. Set credentials (You can use credentials or Api key.
+If using credentials, both need to be set in order to get credentials from variables and not from the database):
     * Username: define('SENDGRID_USERNAME', 'sendgrid_username');
     * Password: define('SENDGRID_PASSWORD', 'sendgrid_password');
+    * API key:  define('SENDGRID_API_KEY', 'sendgrid_api_key');

 2. Set email related settings:
     * Send method ('api' or 'smtp'): define('SENDGRID_SEND_METHOD', 'api');